 Muhammad Ali used to say that fights were "won or lost on the road."

 Unfortunately, programming roadwork for boxing isn't as easy as lacing up your shoes and running until you're tired.
-Done right, roadwork can take your recovery, punch output, and mental toughness to the next level, but poor programming can lead to mental burnout and injury; too much intensity sucks you into a Black Hole plateau.
+Too much volume can lead to mental burnout and injury; too much intensity sucks you into a Black Hole plateau.

 The Debate on Roadwork for Boxing: New-School vs. Old-School

-There are two dominant approaches to programming roadwork for boxing: new-school (anaerobic) and old-school (aerobic).
+There are two dominant approaches to programming roadwork for boxing: new-school (anaerobic/HIIT) and old-school (aerobic/LISS).

 Old-school training was simple and effective, focusing primarily on aerobic development.
 You got up every morning at the break of dawn, threw on your sweats and sneakers, and hit the road for a steady 5-mile jog.
 Progress was easy to track - you either ran further, or faster.